You can drink the whole town dry,

 If you are ordering a stout and a lager, order the stout first so that the bar staff can let it run while they pour the lager; stouts take some time to "settle".
 Woe betide the foolish pub-goer who orders half a dozen drinks, lets the barmaid pour/open them, and then finishes with "oh, and a pint of Guinness".
 That pub-goer will have trouble getting served for the rest of the evening.

 Cider is treated much the same way beer is, though ordering / drinking it can also result in light-hearted mockery and questioning of masculinity by beer-drinkers.
 Do not take this personally, as the beer-drinkers are just trying to compensate for their lower alcohol-content.
 Perry (a.k.a.
 Pear Cider), on the other hand, really is a girly drink.
 In The West Country Cider is, or at least was, the traditional drink of choice, and as a result you are far more likely to see a good selection of Cider in the West Country and Cornwall than elsewhere.
 West Country Pubs are also more likely to stock Scrumpy and interesting and pleasant cider aficionados who will be more than willing to chat to you and who are most certainly not all mad toothless old men who may or may not be part of some strange mutant race of cider-fuelled west-country owl-people bent on our destruction and/or the collecting of vintage traction engine memorabilia.
 Scrumpy is a cloudy, low-carbonation Cider of around 6-8.5% alcohol by volume, and the combination of high alcohol content and citric acid does strange things to your mind, teeth and bowels if taken in over-large amounts: the Scumble in Terry Pratchetts Discworld books is loosely based on his memories of real Scrumpy when he was growing up in the west country.
+The home-brewed version usually has a significantly higher alcohol content, and has been known to - briefly - work as a substitute for petrol when powering a tractor.
 Try it though, it's fun.

 There is also the matter of Snake-Bite: a combination of beer and cider (and sometimes blackcurrant cordial, called a Snake-Bite & Black) that but will do more liver-damage than the sum of its parts.
 Needless to say it is quite a bit more popular these days than by any rights it should be.
 This is most likely due to its popularity with students; it's cheap & powerful (and in the case of the "& Black" version, sweet).
 The taste gets repetitive rather quickly though and some pubs refuse to serve it due to its associations with people getting very drunk on it very quickly and starting trouble.